Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator: No stationary points

 Consider the integral~\eqref{eq:intfg} on an arbitrary interval $[a,b]$ (not necessarily of small length).
-Here, we do not divide the integration interval $[a,b]$ into smaller subintervals as in Algorithm~I. Instead, we consider the $N$-point MFCC rule on the whole interval and approximate the values $\widetilde{F}(t_{j,N})$ by an accurate interpolating process as follows.
+Here, we do not divide the integration interval $[a,b]$ into smaller subintervals as in Algorithm~I. Instead, we consider the (${N+1}$)-point MFCC rule on the whole interval and approximate the values ${\widetilde{F}(t_{j,N})}$ by interpolating $\widetilde{F}$ at a limited number of points, selected from $\{d_0,\ldots,d_{N'}\}$, in such a way that they surround $t_{j,N}$.